CESSProject/doc-v2/storage-miner/running.md

-Enter cess bucket signature phrase: shoe ...... creek metal avoid Enter cess bucket disk path (default: /opt/cess/storage/disk): /cess Enter cess bucket space, by GB unit (current: 300, press enter to skip): 1000 Set configurations successfully
+Enter cess bucket signature phrase: shoe ...... creek metal avoid Enter cess bucket disk path (default: /opt/cess/storage/disk): /cess Enter cess bucket space, by GB unit (current: 300, press enter to skip): 1000 Enter the number of CPU cores used for mining; Your CPU cores are 4 (current: 3, 0 means all cores are used; press enter to skip): 2 Set configurations successfully
 ```